The Future of GST: Trends, Challenges, and Opportunities

 The future impact of GST on the Indian economy is significant.
 The GST reform is still very much a work in progress, with the government actively planning to expand the taxpayer base by bringing in more businesses and rationalising existing tax slabs and rates.
 The government's future plan for GST includes stringent reforms to prevent tax evasion, such as:

-1. Implementing hard locking of auto-filled values in GSTR-3B returns: On 17 October 2024, the government issued an advisory on the GST portal regarding restricting the editing of auto-populated liability in GSTR-3B from the January 2025 tax period.
-Though it was not enforced owing to the traders' requests, it will soon be implemented, making it indispensable for businesses to adopt a proactive approach.
+1. Implementing hard locking of auto-filled ITC values in GSTR-3B returns: On 17 October 2024, the government issued an advisory on the GST portal regarding restricting the editing of auto-populated liability in GSTR-3B from the January 2025 tax period.
+We are yet to see the implementatio of auto-locking pre-filled ITC values in the GSTR-3B returns.
+GST 2.0 reforms also indicated the authorities moving towards the pre-filled GST return system.
+It will soon be implemented, making it indispensable for businesses to adopt a proactive approach.

 3. Emerging technologies in tax compliance: The authorities are already using technologies like AI and ML to ensure tax compliance.
 This marks the beginning of a tech-enabled GST future.
 Businesses, especially CFOs, must leverage technology and prepare for the future benefits of GST in India.